Scheduled Scans

 - Last run date and status (once automatic execution is enabled)

 When a schedule is created or updated, the server calculates the next run date from the current UTC time using the cron expression.
-The scheduler checks for due scans every 5 minutes and triggers them automatically.
+A polling job inside the API container ticks every 5 minutes:

 Enable and Disable